davebenson/doom4-walkthrough/README.md

 you can kill them, ideally by Glory Killing them from behind, to work on achieving the Chiropracter Challenge.

-As you are working over, you'll go through a pair of tunnels.
-The flat area ahead is where I usually kill the Imps, letting them come to me.
-It's big enough that I can often get a few Neck Glory Kills.

 From the tunnels, you can and should access FIELD DRONE 5.1 and a SECRET 5.2.
 Get on top of either tunnel, and double-jump across to a platform (it has a green light).
 Jump left up a series of airy platforms to an enclosed bluish area with 8 The Possessed stumbling about with a Possessed Engineer on the upper deck (near a suit of armor).
 Right outside (on a bridge) is a Possessed Security.

 Across the bridge is a guard house, which is Secret #2.
 Inside is a Hell Knight who will charge at you; and 2 Possessed Soldiers and a Possessed Security who will stay in the shed.
 Take them out to find Field Drone #1, some health, CODEX ENTRY "Monsters / Revenant".
 Continue along a walkway to some armor.

 When done, jump down to a long walkway that goes almost the whole length of the bridge.
-There's a long gap that have been torn apart: you'll have to double-jump.
+There's a long gap torn in the walkway: you'll have to double-jump across (which is slightly hard to backtrack).

 ## Mission 5: The Far Side of the Bridge
 After the destroyed section of the bridge, look down and right to see ELITE GUARD 5.1 (SECRET 5.3) propped up against a wall.
 Jump down.
 Getting back up is slightly more difficult: jump across the gap to jump nearly vertically up a few ledges, looking for yellow ledges; you'll have to shimmy left at some point.